Denton in World War Two

 - On October 1st in the early evening a rocket hit Sycamore Farm at Bedingham just north of Denton, creating a crater 9 metres wide and 1.5 metres deep.
 The farm buildings were damaged and four people injured.
 The site was close to the base hospital of the nearby Hardwick US Airforce base.

-- During the evening of October 3rd a second rocket fell, this time just in Denton itself.
-It fell in a field just west of Darrow Farm right on the boundary with Alburgh and created a large crater.
+- During the evening of October 3rd a second rocket fell locally, this time just in Denton itself.
+It landed in a field just west of Darrow Farm right on the boundary with Alburgh and created a large crater.
 This has since been used as a rubbish pit and is now difficult to spot.
 It is next to a stile on the footpath between Darrow Green Road and Broad Road at TM 2585-8925.
 For some reason it seems there was a delay of about 10 minutes before the warhead exploded; some damage was caused but there were no casualties.

 A comprehensive record of the V2 campaign is available from the V2 Rocket Website.